imminfo/hex/README.md

 HEX(HLA Extractor) is a simple HLA typing tool.
 It is designed to ???

-## Installation
+## Installation and dependencies
-It depends only on Python3
+It depends on
+- bwa-mem
+- Python3
+- Perl
+- ncbi-blast

 ## Workflow